Providing Parental Leave Pay

 • the total net amount of payment.

-If you make other deductions the record must also include details about these.
-For example, if you make superannuation contributions or deduct child support.
+If you make other deductions, the record must also include these details, such as superannuation contributions or child support deductions.
 The record should include both:

 • the amount of the deduction

-• the name and number of the account into which the deduction’s paid.
+• the name and number of the account to which the deductions are paid.

 Payment summaries

 You must include Parental Leave Pay in the total amount on your employee’s annual or part year payment summary.
-You don’t need to separately identify it from other amounts.
+You don’t need to separate it from other amounts.

 QC 26526